laraadeboye/AWS_projects/visualize-data-with-amazonQuicksight/README.md

 For this project, I will be using a list of data containing Amazon's best selling items.
 The data was obtained from a data source called [Bright Data](https://brightdata.com/).
 Note that this data has been scraped and cleaned up.
-The data can be downloaded from this repo [link]
+The data can be downloaded from this ][repo](https://github.com/laraadeboye/AWS_projects/tree/main/visualize-data-with-amazonQuicksight)